 Imagine relaxing out in the sun over crystal clear waters, laying out next to your over the water bungalow.
-It is a destination perfect for taking it easy after a (sometimes) stressful and tiring wedding and enjoying some down town with your new better half.
+It is a destination perfect for taking it easy after a (sometimes) stressful and tiring wedding and enjoying some downtime with your new better half.
 After you have spent time relaxing there are plenty of other things to do to feed your need for adventure.
-If you love enjoying the water, sea food and getting away from the busy city, Bora Bora is an excellent location for a honeymoon.
+If you love enjoying the water, seafood and getting away from the busy city, Bora Bora is an excellent location for a honeymoon.

 Let an experienced travel advisor plan your trip to save you time, money and ensure you have a great experience!

 Where is Bora Bora and how do I get there?